 All programs will maintain current inventory for review during site monitoring.
-The inventory should include all non-consumable items purchased with 21st CCLC funds.
+As directed by the USDE Uniform Grant Guidance, the inventory should include all non-consumable items purchased with 21st CCLC funds.
 Non-consumable products include items that will last beyond one year of the program and may extend through the life of the grant.

 All materials should be securely and appropriately stored and must be labeled as 21st CCLC property.
 Inventories must be reviewed and updated annually.
 Upon completion of the program or early closure of a program, the program assets remain the property of USDE.
-It is the common practice of the OSDE to work together with the grantee to reassign assets to other federal programs at the school site where the participating students attend.
+It is the common practice of the OSDE to work together with the grantee to reassign assets to other federal programs where the participating students attend.